 Cost of development by mobile app type

 So, how much does it cost to develop an app?
 To answer this question, the development team needs to know what type of application you want to build.
-Obviously, there’s no one-fits-all solution, but each type of mobile app has an established set of features that will help the team make a quick rough estimate for the project.
 We’ve collected some of the most common app types in the table below.
 Keep in mind that the estimates are based on an hourly rate of $45.

 Type of app | Examples | Timeline | Average cost |